An institution which does not meet the definition of institution

 regarding the physical location of all clinical or internship sites,

-number of students in clinicals or internships, and the end date of
+number of students in clinicals or internships, and the start and

 (ii) The Board shall renew the Certificate of Authorization